 Procurement is a subset of processes within supply chain management that focus on the identification and acquisition of goods.
 Supply chain management is a broader set of processes that also includes vendor selection, logistics, invoicing, and distribution.

 Today, any non-technical employee can use automated workflows to save time on repetitive tasks, save money with error-proof processes, and communicate effectively with all stakeholders.
-Those individual contributors -- we like to call them do-ers -- can design and deploy an automated workflow in minutes, no IT assistance required, for the benefit of the whole organization.
+Those individual contributors can design and deploy an automated workflow in minutes, no IT assistance required, for the benefit of the whole organization.

 Pipefy is an intuitive, simple-to-use, automated workflow software that can help you build the ideal procurement and supply chain management processes for your business.
 It is a no-code, simple-to-use solution, so you won’t need technical expertise to build and customize automations for any part of your business.
 And with integrations, you can easily connect Pipefy to your favorite software.